20/21 Mar 2023

 Please contact your actuarial association regarding the recognition of the (online) trainings and the exams.
 The national association has to be at least Acceding Party of the CERA Global Association so that an actuary who passes this course may receive the CERA credential.
 Please visit www.ceraglobal.org to get information if your association is entitled to issue the CERA designation.

-Julian BischofJulian, based in Frankfurt, is a senior manager within the risk and actuarial services team of EY.
+Julian BischofJulian, based in Frankfurt, is a senior manager within the risk management team of Q_PERIOR.
+Prior to this function, he used to work within the risk and actuarial team of EY.
 He has more than 15 years of experience in the insurance industry.
-As Solvency II project leader, Julian successfully implemented Solvency II at a German life insurance and at a German property and casualty insurance company.
+As a project leader, Julian successfully implemented Solvency II at a German life insurance and at a German property and casualty insurance company.
 He used to work in the risk management department where he developed, in close cooperation with the company’s actuaries and asset managers, the risk management system for adherence with the requirements set out by the Solvency II regime.
 In addition, he established and lead through various ORSA processes and introduced modern business steering concepts, including (risk related) indicators.
 Additionally, he has gained extensive experiences during internal audits on the systems of governance and risk management systems of various insurance companies.
 In 2015 he got his MBA degree as well as a university certificate as risk manager.
 Julian fluently speaks German, English, and Dutch.

 Jacques WasserfallJacques Wasserfall is the CEO of Württembergische Life & Health insurance in Stuttgart.
 Until 2020 he was responsible for the Zurich Germany Life insurance & Pension business in Bonn.
 He holds a bachelor of commerce from the University of Stellenbosch / South Africa.
 He holds the title as CERA and is a member of the German Institute of Actuaries (DAV) as well as of the Faculty & Institute of Actuaries in London (FIA) and of the Actuarial Society of South Africa (ASSA).
 He acted as a lecturer for DAV and EAA in various trainings for risk and value-based management.